Teen activist sails across Atlantic to go to climate meeting

 She is now taking a year off school to pursue her activism.

+“My message for him is just: listen to the science,” she said.
+“And he obviously doesn’t do that.
+So as I always say to this question: If no one has been able to convince him about the climate crisis, the urgency, then why should I be able to do that?
+So I am just going to focus on spreading awareness.”

+But far simpler things took precedence in her first hours in Manhattan.
+She said she can finally rest, take a shower and enjoy meals of “fresh vegetables, not freeze-dried food” like canned beans and corn.

-Associated Press Science Writer Seth Borenstein contributed to this report from Washington.
+Associated Press Science Writer Seth Borenstein in Washington contributed to this report.